syakirharis25/rust/README.md

 To see whether the file or folder already added into GitHub repository, refresh the GitHub web page, by hitting the **Ctrl + R** button on your keyboard, works on Google Chrome, Firefox Mozilla and Microsoft Edge browser.

+To find or search back the file or folder that you already added into GitHub, press **Ctrl + F** on your keyboard, type the name of the file or folder that you already added into GitHub, and press **Enter**.

 GitHub formatting
 ---